 This won’t be something that most college students can do, but who knows?
 Perhaps you’re making such good money from your side businesses that you have the cash needed for a downpayment.
 To learn more, check out this review on Listen Money Matters.

 You probably have all kinds of crap just lying around that you don’t even use.
 Why not clear out some space in your room or apartment while also making some extra cash?
 Below are a few of our favorite ways to make money selling stuff you don’t need or use.

 Have fashionable clothing that you don’t wear?
 Sell it on Poshmark.
 Poshmark is an app that connects buyers looking for great deals on quality clothing with people who want to sell it.
-While the app markets itself towards women, you can also use the app to buy and sell men’s clothing.
+While the app markets itself toward women, you can also use the app to buy and sell men’s clothing.